andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/06_Stats_Running_1stLevel_Analysis.rst

 The Post-Stats Tab
 ***************

 The last tab in the FEAT GUI is called ``Post-stats``.
-Again, there are many options here, and the only ones you are likely to change are ones labeled "Z threshold" and "Cluster P threshold."
-These are thresholds that determine which voxels are statistically significant for each contrast - in other words, which contrasts are unlikely to have beta weights or contrasts between the beta weights (also known as **contrast weights**) due to chance.
-We will leave these alone for now, and come back to these options when doing a group-level analysis.
+Again, there are many options here, and the only ones you are likely to change are ones labeled "Z threshold" and "Cluster P threshold", which are the thresholds that determine which voxels are statistically significant for each contrast.
+We will leave these alone for now, and come back to these options when doing a `group-level analysis <https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/fMRI_08_3rdLevelAnalysis.html#the-post-stats-tab>`__.

 The Ideal Time-Series and the GLM
 ***************